-All warranty services for AmericanaTM are provided by GE Factory Service Centers, or an authorized Customer Care® technician.
-To schedule service, call 800.432.2737.
+All warranty service provided by our Factory Service Centers or an authorized Customer Care® technician.
+To schedule service, visit us on-line at GEAppliances.com, or call 800.GE.CARES (800.432.2737).
 Please have serial number and model number available when calling for service.

 Staple your receipt here.

-Proof of the original purchase

-date is needed to obtain service

-under the warranty.
+Proof of the original purchase date is needed to obtain service under the warranty.

-For The Period Of:
+For The Period Of: GE Will Replace:

-We Will Replace:

-One Year From the date of the original purchase

-Any part of the range which fails due to a defect in materials or workmanship.
-During this limited one-year warranty, we will also provide, free of charge, all labor and in-home service to replace the defective part.
+One Year From the date of the original purchase Any part of the range which fails due to a defect in materials or workmanship.
+During this limited one-year warranty, GE will also provide, free of charge, all labor and in-home service to replace the defective part.

-What Is Not Covered:
+What GE Will Not Cover:

-- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - Failure of the product if it is abused, misused, or used for other than the intended purpose or used commercially. - Products which are not defective, broken, or which are working as described in the Owner's Manual. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - ■ Damage caused after delivery. - Product not accessible to provide required service.
+- Service trips to your home to teach you how to use the product. - Improper installation, delivery or maintenance. - Failure of the product if it is abused, misused, or used for other than the intended purpose or used commercially. - Replacement of house fuses or resetting of circuit breakers. - Damage to the product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance. - Damage caused after delivery. - Product not accessible to provide required service.